ikding/pycon_2017/README.md

 * Use Terraform and ansible for configuration-based infrastructure
 * Use CI to automate deployments

-Logging and anlytics
+Logging and analytics

 * Send all logs into data pipeline
 * Send all docker logs into Kafka using logspout
 * Send all syslog into Kafka using Kafka Connect
 * Correlations IDs on all initial actions.
-Use CIDs in logs and all coummunications between devices.
+Use CIDs in logs and all communications between devices.

 ## 5 ways to deploy your Python web app in 2017